-The COHIBA log file is specified in the <logfile> element described in Section A.1.8.1.
+The COHIBA log file is specified in the <logfile> element described in Section A.1.11.1.
 The default name is cohiba.log.
+An extensive example is given in Appendix C.

-There are 9 sections in the log file with their individual user specified level of detail:
+There are currently 17 sections in the log file with their individual user specified level of detail:

-- 1. Model settings: Reports the settings in the COHIBA model file.
-Detail level set by <model-settings>. - 2.
-Loading input data: Reports what data has been read from file and possible errors.
-Detail level set by <data-loading>. - 3.
-Pre-processing input data: Detail level set by . - 4.
-The alternative ways to build each surface: Reports what intervals are used to build the surfaces.
+- Section 1: Model settings Reports the settings in the COHIBA model file.
+Detail level set by <model-settings>. - Section 2: Loading input data Reports what data has been read from file and possible errors.
+Detail level set by <data-loading>. - Section 3: Pre-processing input data Detail level set by . - Section 4: The alternative ways to build each surface Reports what intervals are used to build the surfaces.
 This includes all alternative models and their weights.
-See Figure 10.2 for an example of the output.
-Detail level set by <surface-models>. - 5.
-Processing well points: Reports redundant data and possible merging of duplicate well points.
+See Figure 10.3 for an example of the output.
+Detail level set by <surface-models>. - Section 5: Processing well points Reports redundant data and possible merging of duplicate well points.
 Reports potential conflicts and lists well points that have been removed or given additional uncertainty.
 Reports on pinch outs.
-Detail level set by <well-points>. - 6.
-Sampling well paths/zone logs: Reports on processing of well paths with zone logs.
-Detail level set by <well-paths>. - 7.
-Trend coefficients based on well points: Reports the estimated values for the trend coefficients in the trends.
-Detail level set by <trend-coefficients>.
+Detail level set by <well-points>. - Section 6: Sampling well trajectories and zone logs Reports on processing of well paths with zone logs.
+Detail level set by <well-paths>. - Section 7: Trend coefficients based on well points Reports the estimated values for the trend coefficients in the trends.
+Detail level set by <trend-coefficients>. - Section 8: Checking specified residual uncertainties This is a way of checking that the specification of interval uncertainties are consistent with well points.
+The specified residual errors are compared to observed residual errors.
+This is done by extracting linear combinations of the well points that correspond to observations of the true residual errors.